The Suzannah – FAQ’s

 Why should I enter the Suzannah?

 You will have an excellent opportunity to try a new kind of contest, one that closely simulates an editor’s desk, and you will get anonymous feedback from writing professionals.
-All entrants will receive scoresheets and feedback from the first round judges.
-In addition, you have the opportunity for your work to be reviewed by a minimum of 6 agents and editors, all hoping to discover the next sensational romance author.
+All entrants will receive score sheets and feedback from the first round judges.
+In addition, you have the opportunity for your work to be reviewed by a minimum of six agents, editors, and industry professionals, all hoping to discover the next sensational romance author.

 The Suzannah has such an awesome panel of final round judges, I can’t decide which manuscript to enter.